We may earn affiliate commissions for the recommended products. Learn more.

 The Cybernews research team conducted a thorough evaluation of Surfshark and NordVPN to determine how they stack up.
 Our analysis started by assessing pricing and plans, focusing on affordability, free trials, money-back guarantees, and the variety of payment options:

-• Security features were another priority as we examined each provider’s tools to handle online threats and protect user data.
+• Security features (25%).
+Security features were a priority as we examined each provider’s tools to handle online threats and protect user data.
 We tested connection quality by checking upload and download speeds across various server locations to ensure reliable performance.

-• The server networks of both providers were analyzed for size and diversity, as well as their ability to unlock geo-restricted content and offer specialty servers.
+• Server network (25%).
+The server networks of both providers were analyzed for size and diversity, as well as their ability to unlock geo-restricted content and offer specialty servers.
 We also tested how effectively they bypass digital censorship in restrictive regions.

-• Additionally, we explored each VPN’s app to evaluate ease of use, customization options, and unique features tailored to different user needs.
+• Ease of use (25%).
+We explored each VPN’s app to evaluate ease of use, customization options, and unique features tailored to different user needs.
 Customer support was tested for responsiveness and problem-solving efficiency.

-• Finally, we examined streaming performance and torrenting capabilities, measuring how well each VPN unblocked popular platforms and supported P2P activities without major limitations.
+• Streaming and torrenting (25%).
+We examined streaming performance and torrenting capabilities, measuring how well each VPN unblocked popular platforms and supported P2P activities without major limitations.
 This approach allowed us to compare Surfshark and NordVPN based on their features, performance, and overall value.

 Video review